 A couple of years later, new plant developer Ron Hoogeveen from CNB New Plants in Holland was visiting Takashi-san in Japan.
 He saw some potential in this plant and started showing some European traders.
 In fact, I remember one rainy afternoon in Lisse, Holland and Ron came into the office where I was visiting with one of these plants.
 Even I wasn’t sure about it; foliage really didn’t sell well,

 and especially not silver.

 However, Peter van Rijssen and Ron soon began a sophisticated propagation and marketing programme, researching the markets where the Senecio could prosper.

 What’s different about this plant?

 Senecio ‘Angel Wings’ has very few comparisons; perhaps Stachys byzantina (Lambs Ears) would be the nearest match, with its silver downy leaves.
 Of course, ‘Angel Wings’ is much bigger than that, with Bergenia-sized leaves.
+The colour is slightly grayer than the myrtle flower with long stamens.
 The texture is addictive and businessmen even started stroking it 10 minutes into meetings with Peter and Ron!
 It’s kinda silky, soft, bouncy – you may even want to

 bury your face in it!

 The popularity of ‘Angel Wings’ has shocked the world, and I love seeing how creatively it can be used.
 The boom in sales may be partly due to the fresh ‘urban jungle’ trend taking hold, which has also elevated forgotten sub-shrubs